santyr/Slack_Zaps/README.md

 -   **Database Encryption:** The database storing the `Slack ID <-> LNbits Key` mapping MUST be encrypted at rest.
 -   **Environment Variables:** Never commit the `.env` file to version control.
 -   **Request Verification:** The backend must verify the cryptographic signature of all incoming requests from Slack.
--   **WebLN Page Security:** The "Top Up" webpage must be served over HTTPS and be protected against common web vulnerabilities like XSS to ensure the integrity of the payment process.
+-   **WebLN Page Security:** The "Top Up" webpage must be served over HTTPS and be protected against common web vulnerabilities.

 ## Roadmap & Contributing